| Miami Township

 • 2006 Ford/Lifestar ambulance

-• One of Yellow Springs first fire engines.
+• One of Yellow Springs first fire apparatus.